robstrader/presentation-devops-cicd/slides.md

-    2006 : Amazon adopts "You build it, you run it" model 2009 : John Allspaw and Paul Hammond present "10+ Deploys Per Day" : First DevOpsDays conference in Ghent, Belgium 2011 : The Phoenix Project <br>by Gene Kim, Kevin Behr, and George Spafford 2014 : The DevOps Handbook <br>by Gene Kim, Jez Humble, Patrick Debois, and John Willis
+    2006 : Amazon adopts "You build it, you run it" model 2009 : John Allspaw and Paul Hammond present "10+ Deploys Per Day" : First DevOpsDays conference in Ghent, Belgium 2011 : The Phoenix Project
+    2014 : The DevOps Handbook
+    2018 : Accelerate
 ```

 </div>